paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 Pub.
 L. 98–369, div.
 A, title X, § 1027(c), July 18, 1984, 98 Stat.
 1032, provided that: “The amendments made by this section [amending this section and [section 2056 of this title](./chapter-011-estate-tax.md#section-2056)] shall take effect as if included in the amendment made by section 403 of the Economic Recovery Tax Act of 1981 [section 403 of Pub.
 L. 97–34, see Effective Date of 1981 Amendment note set out under [section 2056 of this title](./chapter-011-estate-tax.md#section-2056)].”

+#### Effective Date of 1976 Amendment
+Amendment by section 1902(a)(12)(B) of Pub.
+L. 94–455 applicable to estates of decedents dying after Oct.
+4, 1976, see section 1902(c)(1) of Pub.
+L. 94–455, set out as a note under [section 2012 of this title](./chapter-011-estate-tax.md#section-2012).

 #### Effective Date of 1959 Amendment
 Pub.
 L. 86–175, § 4, Aug.
 21, 1959, 73 Stat.
 397, provided that: “The amendments made by the preceding sections of this Act [amending this section and sections 2011 and 2014 of this title] shall apply with respect to the estates of decedents dying on or after July 1, 1955.”

 #### Effective Date of 1958 Amendment
 Amendment by Pub.
 L. 85–866 applicable to estates of decedents dying after Sept.
 2, 1958, see section 102(d) of Pub.
-L. 85–866, set out as a note under [section 2011 of this title](./chapter-011-estate-tax.md#section-2011).
+L. 85–866, set out as a note under [section 2014 of this title](./chapter-011-estate-tax.md#section-2014).

 #### Effective Date of 1956 Amendment
 Act Feb.
 20, 1956, ch.
 63, § 4, 70 Stat.
 25, as amended by act Oct.
 22, 1986, Pub.
 L. 99–514, § 2, 100 Stat.
 2095, provided that: “The amendments to the Internal Revenue Code of 1986 [formerly I.R.C.
 1954] made by sections 2 and 3 of this Act [amending this section and [section 2011 of this title](./chapter-011-estate-tax.md#section-2011)], and provisions having the same effect as this amendment, which shall be considered to be included in chapter 3 of the Internal Revenue Code of 1939, shall apply to the estates of all decedents dying after December 31, 1953.”